TheAxeC/algebraic-subtyping-for-algebraic-effects-and-handlers/log/00-main-log.md

 18. *Benjamin Pierce, 1991.
 Programming with intersection types, union types, and polymorphism.*

 ### August
-[1], [6] and [7] were read during my honoursprogramme.
+[1], [6] and [7] were read during my Honoursprogramme.
 These papers and others from Matija Pretnar, Daan Leijen, Daniel Hillerström and Sam Lindley describe algebraic effects and handlers.
 I have worked through this material during my honourprojects.
 During these projects, I designed and implemented a new type-&-effect system based on row polymorphism.

 [8] is Types and Programming Languages, a book written by Benjamin Pierce.
 This books provides an excellent background for type systems, polymorphism and subtyping.